The mediocre teacher tells.

 Miss Stefanie Martinelli has studied through the Royal Academy of Dancing as well as Living Dance International.
 She has received her full Living Dance International Teaching Certificate in Ballet, Jazz and Contemporary.
 Miss Stef also holds a Working With Children Blue Card and Current First Aid Certificate.
 Miss Stefanie also has a Certificate III in Business and is working as the Personal Assistant to the Principal.

 You will see our beautiful Intermediate student teachers helping out in class.
 These girls are much loved by the children and make the classroom flow with the ease of a well oiled machine.
-Thank you Miss Eve and Miss Lara for all of your hard work.
+Thank you Miss Eve, Miss Lara, Miss Alice for all of your hard work.